Recognition of same-sex unions in South Korea: Civil partnerships

+On 26 April 2023, a group of lawmakers introduced a life partnership bill which "[would] include a wider range of groups of people living together as a family, such as the elderly, friends and unmarried couples, and provide them with rights in the areas of inheritance, adoption and housing matters, as well as providing other legal protections."
+Representative Ryu Ho-jeong, a sponsor of the legislation, said she hoped the bill would address South Korea's declining birth rate, citing France where the birth rate increased following the introduction of the civil solidarity pact in 1999.

 Same-sex marriage

-Legal challenges

-On July 30, 2004, the Sexual Minorities Committee filed a formal complaint with the Incheon District Court against the government's refusal to recognize same-sex marriages.
-The complaint was filed on the grounds that the decision was unconstitutional since neither the Constitution of South Korea nor civil law defined marriage as being between a man and a woman (the only mentioned requisite was the age of majority) and that the Constitution explicitly prohibited discrimination "pertaining to all political, economic, social, or cultural aspects of life of an individual".
-The Committee also claimed that refusal to recognize same-sex marriages constituted discrimination based on sexual orientation and a refusal to provide equal protection under the law.
-The complaint was ultimately rejected.
+Same-sex marriage (동성결혼, dongseong gyeolhon, [toŋsʰʌŋ kjʌɾβon]) is not recognized in South Korea.
+However, debate on the issue has emerged in recent years, and polling suggests rising support for same-sex marriage among the South Korean public, notably among women and the younger generation.

+Court cases

+In July 2004, the Incheon District Court dismissed a claim for alimony from a same-sex couple who had separated after living together for 20 years.
+The court ruled that their union could not be recognized as a common-law marriage under Korean law.
+That same year, a same-sex couple, Lee Sang-cheol, 45, and Park Jong-geun, 41, attempted to register their marriage at the local office in Eunpyeong District, but were rejected.

-In July 2015, Kim-Jho Gwangsoo and his partner Kim Seung-Hwan filed a lawsuit seeking legal status for their marriage, after their marriage registration form was rejected by local authorities in Seoul.
-The couple held a wedding ceremony in September 2013.
+In May 2014, Kim-Jho Gwangsoo and his partner, Kim Seung-Hwan, filed a lawsuit seeking legal recognition of their relationship.
+The couple had held a public wedding ceremony in Seoul in September 2013, but their marriage registration form was later rejected by local authorities.
+Oral arguments were heard in July 2015.
 On 25 May 2016, the Seoul Western District Court ruled against the couple, arguing that without clear legislation a same-sex union could not be recognized as a marriage.
-The couple quickly appealed the court ruling.
+The couple appealed the court ruling.
 Their lawyer, Ryu Min-Hee, announced that two more same-sex couples had filed separate lawsuits to be allowed to marry.
 On 5 December 2016, an appellate court upheld the district court's ruling.

-In February 2019, the National Human Rights Commission of Korea rejected a petition filed by a British-South Korean same-sex couple who had married in the United Kingdom and sought to have their marriage recognized in South Korea.
+In February 2019, the National Human Rights Commission of Korea rejected a petition filed by a British-South Korean same-sex couple who sought to have their marriage performed in the United Kingdom recognized in South Korea.
 The commission stated that without legislative action or a judicial decision it was not permitted under law to recognise a foreign same-sex marriage.

+In October 2024, eleven same-sex couples announced their intention to file a lawsuit challenging the refusal of Seoul district offices to issue them marriage licenses.
+The plaintiff couples argued that: "Marriage equality is not only a fundamental issue of dignity but also an urgent matter of livelihood to secure equal protection, respect and recognition that their fellow citizens earn from marriage".